pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 It's important for every package uploaded to the Python Package Index to include a license.
 This tells users who install your package the terms under which they can use your package.
 For help picking a license, see https://choosealicense.com/.
-For now, open :file:`LICENSE` and enter the following content - which is the MIT license.
+Once you have chosen a license, open :file:`LICENSE` and enter the license text.
+For example, if you had chosen the MIT license:

 .. code-block:: text